neondatabase/autoscaling/ARCHITECTURE.md

 ### Agent-Scheduler protocol steps

-1. On startup, the `autoscaler-agent` tries to fetch metrics from the VM.
-Currently, this is from the VM's `node_exporter`, which is exposed at `http://10.255.255.254:9100/metrics`.
+1. On startup (for a particular VM), the `autoscaler-agent` [connects to the VM informant] and fetches some initial metrics.
 2. After successfully receiving a response, the autoscaler-agent sends an `AgentRequest` with the metrics and current resource allocation (i.e. it does not request any scaling).
 3. The scheduler's `PluginResponse` informs the autoscaler-agent of the "compute unit" CPU and